 - 4 cups chicken broth

-- 1 lemon, sliced, slices cut into half-moons
+- 1 large lemon, sliced, slices cut into half-moons

 - orange peel of 1 large orange, torn into several pieces

 - 4 sprigs fresh thyme

 - Place a gallon of warm water in a large pot, bucket, or bin.
 Stir in the salt and sugar and continue to stir until dissolved.
 Then, stir in the chicken broth.